facebook/react/docs/docs/tutorial.md

 });
 ```

-Now that the callbacks are in place, all we have to do is submit to the server and refresh the list:
+Now that the callbacks are in place, we have to submit to the server and refresh the list:

 ```javascript{16-27}
 // tutorial19.js